tsnl/sexpfmt/README.md

-# `sfmt`
+# `sexpfmt`

 S-expressions are easy for machines to write, but generating formatted S-expressions can be painful.
-`sfmt` formats an input stream in a consistent way such that the output is both line-diffable and human-readable.
+`sexpfmt` formats an input stream in a consistent way such that the output is both line-diffable and human-readable.

-The formatting style used by sfmt is highly regular, unlike what many Lispers prefer.
+The formatting style used by sexpfmt is highly regular, unlike what many Lispers and Schemers prefer.
 Each indentation increments spaces by a fixed number of spaces (by default, 2).

 ```sexp
 (object